gregwell/gregwell/projects.md

 # The Complete List Of My Projects

-- 🤠 This is what I have been learning over the last few years
+- This is what I have been learning over the last few years

-- 📝 Included only projects that have at least decent notes or any code
+- Included only projects that have at least decent notes or any code

-- 🚀 Updating this table let me keep track of my progress
+- Updating this table let me keep track of my progress

-- ⌛ Project descriptions in Polish will be translated to English shortly
+- Project descriptions in Polish will be translated to English shortly

+**Emoji:**
+- 📌 - important project
+- 👋 - I'm currently working on
+- 😎 - I'm currently focusing on the most

 ## University